DefectDojo/django-DefectDojo/docs/about.rst

 Engagements
 ***********
 Engagements are moments in time when testing is taking place.
-They are associated with a name for easy refernece, a time line, a lead (the user account of the main person conducting the testing), a test strategy, and a status.
+They are associated with a name for easy reference, a time line, a lead (the user account of the main person conducting the testing), a test strategy, and a status.

 *Examples*
 	* Beta